 Using the tuning device, place the needle over the string that is facing away from you.
 With the tuning tool in your hand, turn it slowly clockwise to bring your needle down over the desired tone.
 Make sure that your fingers are steady while you do so and do not pull the needle down too hard.
 Then, push back on the tuner as far as it will go.
 Repeat the process until you are satisfied with the quality of the tone you are hearing.

 Tuning your guitar is not just about tuning the frets and tuning your string.
 You also need to maintain the quality of your strings.
 Regularly check your strings for wear and tear, or string warping by holding the guitar up to a light source.
 Check the strings to see if they are bent or twisted.

 If you see wear and tear, you should replace the string immediately.
 Avoid bending the strings by using a pliers instead.
 Always use a soft rubber mallet to gently tap the strings.
 You should never try to bend the string by twisting it by hand because you can cause damage to the strings.
 Do not twist the string too much because you may pull out the entire backing of the strings.
 When you take a break and give the guitar a rest, gently turn the tuning instrument slowly.

 Once you have replaced the string, it is important to change the padding on your guitar.
 This will allow the strings to vibrate freely without any obstruction.
 Use a soft cloth or a cotton pad to wipe away the excess wax or oil.
 If you do not have the right padding, it is also a good idea to use a guitar case or bag.

-Remember, it is important to buy the right kind of strings, whether it be nylon or steel strings.
+Remember, it is important to buy the right type of guitar, whether it be nylon or steel strings.
 Never buy cheap strings that are not suitable for your guitar because it may be impossible to know how to play the song again once you get to the end of the string.